Openfly: A comprehensive platform for aerial vision-language navigation: Experiments

 \subsection{Quantitative Results}

 We evaluate the proposed OpenFly-Agent and multiple VLN methods on the test set, with quantitative results listed in Table~\ref{tab:results}, where Seq2Seq, CMA, and AerialVLN achieve limited success rates.
-In contrast, Navid~\cite{navid} and NaVila~\cite{navila} are two most recent VLN methods, obtaining better results and demonstrating the great potential of VLMs in aerial VLN.
-Our OpenFly-Agent achieves the best performance for its strong VLM backbone and the proposed strategies, while aerial VLN is an emerging and challenging task, and there is still much room for improvement.
+In contrast, Navid~\citep{navid} and NaVila~\citep{navila} are two most recent VLN methods, obtaining better results and demonstrating the great potential of VLMs in aerial VLN.
+See-Point-Fly~\cite{hu2025seepointflylearningfree} is a zero-shot method, which is evaluated using GPT-4.1 as the agent and demonstrates reasonable robustness.
+Our OpenFly-Agent outperforms the comparison methods by a large margin, benefiting from the proposed strategies.
+While aerial VLN is an emerging and challenging task, and there is still much room for improvement.
 The results on the test-unseen split indicate the generalization abilities of these methods.
-Similarly, our method achieves better performance, exhibiting a certain degree of robustness.
-However, all methods are significantly degraded, indicating that more powerful models are urgently needed to be developed. \textbf{More qualitative results and real-world experiments are shown in Appendix \ref{appen_qualitative} and \ref{appen_real_exp}.}
+Similarly, our method achieves the best performance, exhibiting a certain degree of robustness.
+However, all methods are significantly degraded, indicating that more powerful models are urgently needed to be developed.